mitmproxy/mitmproxy/examples/contrib/README.md

 # Community-Contributed Examples

 Examples in this directory are contributed by the mitmproxy community.
+If you developed something thats useful for a wider audience, please add it here!

+# Maintenance

+:warning:  The examples in this directory are _not_ actively maintained by the core developers.

-We do _not_ maintain them, but we welcome PRs that add/fix/modernize/clean up examples.
+We welcome PRs that add/fix/modernize/clean up code.